SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 The broker pods can use following storage options:
 * Dynamically allocated storage from a Kubernetes Storage Class (default)
-* Static storage through a Persistent Volume Claim linked to a Persistent Volume
+* Static storage using a Persistent Volume Claim linked to a Persistent Volume
 * Ephemeral storage

 >Note: Ephemeral storage is generally not recommended.
-It may be acceptable for temporary deployments understanding that all configuration and messages will be lost with the loss of the broker pod.
+It might be acceptable for temporary deployments understanding that all configuration and messages are lost with the loss of the broker pod.

 #### Dynamically allocated storage from a Storage Class

 The recommended default allocation is using Kubernetes [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) utilizing [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/).

-The StatefulSet controlling a broker pod will create a Persistent Volume Claim (PVC) specifying the requested size and the Storage Class of the volume, and a Persistent Volume (PV) will be allocated from the storage class pool that meets the requirements.
-Both the PVC and PV names will be linked to the broker pod's name.
-When deleting the event broker pod(s) or even the entire deployment, the PVC and the allocated PV will not be deleted, so potentially complex configuration is preserved.
-They will be re-mounted and reused with the existing configuration when a new pod starts (controlled by the StatefulSet, automatically matched to the old pod even in an HA deployment) or when a deployment with the same as the old name is started.
-Explicitly delete a PVC if no longer needed, which will delete the corresponding PV - refer to [Deleting a Deployment]().
+The StatefulSet controlling a broker pod creates a Persistent Volume Claim (PVC) specifying the requested size and the Storage Class of the volume; a Persistent Volume (PV) is allocated from the storage class pool that meets these requirements.
+Both the PVC and PV names are linked to the broker pod's name.
+If you delete the event broker pod(s) or even the entire deployment, the PVC and the allocated PV are not deleted, so potentially complex configuration is preserved.
+The PVC and PV are re-mounted and reused with the existing configuration when a new pod starts (controlled by the StatefulSet, automatically matched to the old pod even in an HA deployment) or when a deployment with the same as the old name is started.
+Explicitly delete a PVC if you no longer need it—this deletes the corresponding PV.
+For more information, see to [Deleting a Deployment](#deleting-a-deployment).

 Example:
 ```yaml